Understanding Miscarriage: Recovery

 The miscarriage has caused a sudden drop in your hormone levels.
 This is likely to produce mood swings or make your emotions even more extreme.
 Stress and lack of sleep can also affect your moods.
 As your body returns to normal, these mood swings should lessen.

 You are the best judge of how you feel.
 Do only as much as you feel up to.
 Also be sure to follow your doctor’s instructions.
 Keep the following in mind:

 Return to work or your daily routines when you feel ready.
 This might be right away, or you may want to wait a few days.

 Take showers instead of tub baths.
 This helps prevent infection.
 Your doctor will tell you when you can take baths again.

 Avoid strenuous exercise, such as aerobics or running, until the bleeding slows to the rate of a normal period.

-Wait to have sex, and don’t use tampons until your doctor says it is okay.
+Wait to have sex, and don’t use tampons until your doctor says it is OK.

 Do not douche.